-Cut along the line.
+Cut along the line, as straight as possible.
 I cut four long strips of fabric.

 Fringe the bottom edge by removing two strands of the burlap along the bottom edge.

-On the Silhouette machine, download any Christmas designs you like.
+On the cutting machine, download any Christmas designs you like.

-I selected these trees from the Silhouette Design store and each design was less than a dollar to download.
-Resize the photo to 6” tall and cut the iron on transfer on the Silhouette machine.
+I selected these trees and each design was less than a dollar to download.
+Next, I resized the photo to 6” tall and cut the iron on transfer on the cutting machine.

 Transfer to the burlap piece and adhere with a hot iron.